LibreCAD/docs/guides/cmdline.rst

 Enter each line of the text above on the command line.
 When \\c is entered, two overlapping circles with a radius of 10 units are drawn.
 The "\\" character is an escape character that allows the command line to interpret the variable name as an action.
 In the above example \\c expands to "ci;0,0;10;ci;10,0;10;kill".

 A "variable file" can be set to load at startup via :ref:`Application Preferences <app-prefs>` **-> Paths -> Variable File**.
 Save the first three line of the above example to a text file and configure the path to the text file.
 Restart LibreCAD and when \\c is entered at the command line the two circles are drawn.
+Note that "\#" character defines a comment so everything following this will not be considered by LibreCAD.

 Command Aliases